m1820/atd/README.md

 2. Download and install Vagrant
 3. Install Ansible engine
     - https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#id18
 4. Create a folder called vagrant under "Documents"
 5. Copy "Vagrantfile" to the newly created folder
+6. Copy "server_access.yml" to the same folder
-6. Open terminal navegate to the "vagrant" folder you created under "Documents"
+7. Open terminal navegate to the "vagrant" folder you created under "Documents"
-7. Run the following command
+8. Run the following command
     - vagrant up
     (This will run the vagrant config file you copied to the vagrant folder and create the first 3 virtual machines)

-Copy srv_raccess.yml to same folder where vagrant config file is